 Often noted for her considerable enthusiasm for the practice of law, Ms. Hack has practiced at HFM her entire career, joining HFM in 1989 after her admittance to the State Bar of California.
 She became one of the Firm’s partners in 1996, and in 2001, she became a part of the Firm’s management when she was appointed as an Executive Partner.
 In addition, she heads the Firm’s Diversity and Inclusion Committee and the education side of the Firm’s Professional Development Committee.

-In addition to practicing law, Ms. Hack is an Adjunct Professor at the University of San Diego School of Law, and has also taught “Negotiations” since 2018.
+In addition to practicing law, Ms. Hack is an Adjunct Professor at her alma mater, the University of San Diego School of Law, and has taught “Negotiations” since 2018.
 She has also been an instructor for CEB’s annual courses “Recent Developments in Tort Litigation” and “Use and Abuse of Interrogatories.”
 She also serves as an arbitrator for the San Diego County Superior Court.

-Ms. Hack is past president of the San Diego Inn of Court, and she is also on the Board of Directors of the American Inns of Court (Hon.
+Ms. Hack is a past president of the San Diego Inn of Court, and she also serves on the Board of Directors of the American Inns of Court (Hon.
 William B. Enright Inn).
-She is also a past President of that organization, which works to create an atmosphere of camaraderie among lawyers and judges.
+She is also a past president of that organization, which works to create an atmosphere of camaraderie among lawyers and judges.
 Ms. Hack serves as a mentor to new lawyers within HFM, and she mentors law students and new lawyers for the Lawyers Club of San Diego.